datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 {: .output}

 Although there are several numbers in our vector, they are all in quotes, so we have explicitly told R to consider them characters.
-Even if we removed the quotes from the numbers, R would coerce everything into a character:
+However, even if we removed the quotes from the numbers, R would coerce everything into a character:

 > ~~~
 > snp_chromosomes_2 <- c(3, 11, 'X', 6)